bvincent1/bvincent1.github.io/_drafts/2017-03-30-simple-tracking-snippet.md

 My main reason for having this snippet is to know when someone in particular navigates my site.
 This is done via the query values.
 I generally leave special `ref=blah` key-values in all the links to my blog.
 These refs allow me to track where the user came from.
 For instance my resume has a link to my blog, and it includes the key value `ref=resume`.
 Now when I send in my resume I can roughly check to see if they even looked at it, or if they just ignored it and moved on.
 It's not perfect, but really...
 I'm not picky.

+At it's core this project consists of 2 chunks, the frontend snippet that handles the data gathering, and the backend that logs this information.
+Let's dive into the frontend and see what we can scrape up!

+# Snitcher Snippet